wavemotion-dave/NINTV-DS/README.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V6.3a : 12-Jan-2026 by wavemotion-dave
+  * Minor improvement for STIC register handling for improved accuracy.
+  * Fix for Screen Snapshot (L+R+Y).
+  * Slight tweaks to a few older overlays.

 V6.3 : 01-Jan-2026 by wavemotion-dave
   * Fix for horizontal scroll bug that caused a bit of blurring when moving left/right in some games.
 Fixes Ninja Odyssey health bar.
   * Improved backtab latched handling - the DSi and above now utilizes backtab latching by default for improved emulation accuracy.